Askaniy/TrueColorTools/ReadMe.md

 Input data is accepted in the form of filters measurements (like color indices) or continuous spectra, in units of flux or in magnitudes.
 Stores an extensive catalog of photometry in a proprietary format.
 Can process spectral cubes, multiband images from spacecraft and correct images in enhanced colors.

+Please note that this is a hobby project and no guarantees are provided for the results.
+Help is welcome!

 ![TCT screenshot](screenshot.png)